-Before you start using the Dump tool on Linux, please make sure that you understand the syntaxes that we will run to backup the Linux file system.
-The following arguments might help you write your own dump command on the shell.
+Before you start using the Dump tool on Linux, please ensure you understand the syntaxes we will run to backup the Linux file system.
+The following arguments might help you write your dump command on the shell.

 $ sudo dump options arguments filesystem

-The Dump tool can backup, record, restore, and partial backup files on Linux.
-The following two Dump commands will let you know if the current Linux file system was ever backed up or not.
+The Dump tool can backup, record, restore, and partially backup files on Linux.
+The following two Dump commands will let you know whether or not the current Linux file system was ever backed up.

 $ dump -W $ dump -Ww

 To know more about the dump tool, you can see the manuals for creating the backup and restoring the backup files on Linux.

 You can measure how many files you want to backup on the Linux system and set the destination through the Dump tool.
 It allows the users to backup Ext2, Ext3, or Ext4 files on the Linux file system.